jedtap/random-gif/README.md

 # Random GIF search!

 Hi there!
-This ond-day project combines my learnings from different technologies which includes:
+During my job search, a potential employer gave me a list of technologies for me to practice before their technical exam.
+This one-day project combines my learnings from different technologies which includes:

 - Rails 7
 - Hotwire